Treatment for Scalp Eczema in Black Hair Types

 A lot of people who suffer from a flaky scalp end up visiting a dermatologist where they can be prescribed steroid creams, ointments, and even injections in severe cases.
 Some people even decide to use natural treatments like coconut oil to help with some of the symptoms like dryness.

-If you haven't already been diagnosed with eczema, here are some tips to figuring out if you just have a flaky scalp or something more serious.
+If you haven't already been diagnosed with eczema, here are some tips for figuring out if you just have a flaky scalp or something more serious.

 Eczema on the scalp is called seborrheic dermatitis, commonly known as dandruff.
 Sometimes this is mistaken for a dry scalp, but they both are caused by different issues.
 If you have a dry scalp, this is because you're not producing enough oils.
 It can be caused by cold weather, irritation from hair products, and old age.